sharpvik/friendly-js/README.md

 #
 I hope you will enjoy the Friendly experience!
 #
-Date 11-23-2016
+Date 11-23-2016.
 #
-# Author Victor Rozenko
+# Author Victor Rozenko.
-# Copyright MillerDesign Company
+# Copyright MillerDesign Company.